thiscantbeserious/rollup-plugin-rewrite-imports/README.md

 **It's currently not covered by any tests (well the old tests are failing since they're outdated) - this still needs to be done.**

+Old Readme (beware, not modified yet - so outdated!):

 --------

 ## Why